apache/flink/docs/release-notes/flink-1.10.md

 The container cut-off configuration options, `containerized.heap-cutoff-ratio` and `containerized.heap-cutoff-min`, have no effect for task executor processes anymore but they still have the same semantics for the JobManager process.

+#### RocksDB State Backend Memory Control ([FLINK-7289](https://issues.apache.org/jira/browse/FLINK-7289))
+Together with the introduction of the [new Task Executor Memory Model](#new-task-executor-memory-model-flink-13980), the memory consumption of the RocksDB state backend will be limited by the total amount of Flink Managed Memory, which can be configured via `taskmanager.memory.managed.size` or `taskmanager.memory.managed.fraction`.
+Furthermore, users can tune RocksDB's write/read memory ratio (`state.backend.rocksdb.memory.write-buffer-ratio`, by default `0.5`) and the reserved memory fraction for indices/filters (`state.backend.rocksdb.memory.high-prio-pool-ratio`, by default `0.1`).
+More details and advanced configuration options can be found in the [Flink user documentation]({{ site.baseurl }}/ops/state/large_state_tuning.html#tuning-rocksdb-memory).

 #### Fine-grained Operator Resource Management ([FLINK-14058](https://issues.apache.org/jira/browse/FLINK-14058))
 Config options `table.exec.resource.external-buffer-memory`,